infracamp/infracamp/docs/project/kickstart.md

 - **Run commands** defined in `.kick.yml`-file in the project folder (if using kickstart-flavor-containers)
 - Inform you about **updates** of `kickstart.sh` and provide auto-download updates by calling `./kickstart.sh --upgrade`
 - Provide access to **skeleton projects** that can be defined in a central git repository

+On testing stage `kickstart.sh` will:
+- Execute the tests the same way they will be executed in CI/CD environment.
+So you can debug on localhost instead of pushing over any over again.

 On CI/CD pipeline `kickstart.sh` will:
 - Ensure no ssh-keys or secrets are copied inside the container.